-An employee can be awarded a sum of money as compensation for
+An employee can be awarded a sum of money to compensate him or

-the manner in which he or she was terminated.
-Furthermore, unlike
+her for the manner in which he or she was terminated.
+Furthermore,

-most courts in common law jurisdictions, Quebec tribunals have the
+unlike most courts in common law jurisdictions, Quebec tribunals

-power to re-instate an employee who has been terminated.
+have the power to re-instate an employee who has been

 Quebec employers are encouraged to examine whether they have